What is Fretscape?

 Will there be a free plan?
 What will Pro include?

 Yes.
 The free tier gives you access to the chord explorer with chord lookup, a curated selection of voicings per chord, basic filters, standard and Drop D tunings, playback, and short progressions.
-Pro unlocks the full experience: unlimited voicings, transition scoring, full progression optimization for any length, advanced filters, all 16+ tunings, and the ability to save and export your work.
-We'll share specific pricing details closer to launch.
+Pro unlocks the full experience: unlimited voicings, transition scoring, full progression optimization for any length, advanced filters, and all 16+ tunings.
+Visit our pricing page for full details.

 Will my saved chords and progressions sync across devices?